-Our school leaders and teaching staff, including the SENDCO, will analyse data to identify any patterns in the identification of SEND, within the school and in comparison, with local and national data.
+Our school leaders and teaching staff, including the SENCo, will analyse data to identify any patterns in the identification of SEN, within the school and in comparison with local and national data.
 We will then use this information to reflect on and improve the quality of education.
-The SENDCO will use the data dashboards to compare our school with local and national data annually and report to our senior leadership team.
+The SENCo will use the data dashboards to compare our school with local and national data annually and report to our senior leadership team and governing body.
+(The January census is used and the data is supplied by NYCC at the end of the summer term or early autumn term each year).

-Role of the Governors
+- Role of the Governors

-Our Governing Body will work with our Head of School and Executive Headteacher to ensure that our school meets its responsibilities under the Children C Families Act 2014 particularly section 66 regarding using their best endeavours and Equality Act 2010.
+Our Governing Body will work with our Head Teacher to ensure that our school meets its responsibilities under the Children & Families Act 2014 particularly section 66 regarding using their best endeavours and Equality Act 2010.